oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [X-Custom]

   - A boundless space for experimental traits, the AI’s uncharted frontier.
-Fields are freely defined from prompts exploring unique aspects, with echo/repeat cycles inviting creative freedom.
+A sandbox for the AI’s uncharted traits, capturing experimental or unique aspects.
+Freely defined from open-ended.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)